sijuswamy/KTU-Maths-Updation/GAMAT201.md

 **Expected Affective Domain Level:**- Appreciate the Mathematical Background of Linear systems

 ## Directions for Course Delivery
+This course is designed to build mathematical foundations for Computer Science and Engineering.
 Introduce the concept of matrix and its applications through an excel sheet structure.
 It is better to create a Google form and give the students to fill out the forms with the basic details like- Name, Age, Gender, marks in Physics, Chemistry & Mathematics and expectation about the course.
 Introduce the concept of dataset, features (columns), samples / vectors as (rows).
 Various data types like name as string, age as numerical variable, gender as categorical variable etc., Presense of non numerical columns demands transformations from character/ string to numerical values.
 In essence the students should get the concept that matrix is both a data representation and analytics tool.

 - Introduce the system of linear equations using a simple linear equation in two space- eg., $$2x+y=11; 2x-y=10.$$